Souhan: Awful loss final proof Spielman-Zimmer era must end

 Rick Spielman built a lousy football team.

-Cousins' stupidity meant that the Vikings were likely to get blown out on Sunday night against a superior opponent, but his presence can't be overrated.
+Kirk Cousins' absence because of COVID meant that the Vikings were likely to get blown out on Sunday night against a superior opponent, but his presence can't be overrated.
 Cousins is the master of coming up small in big situations, so let's not pretend he would have engineered this upset.

-With one meaningless game remaining this season, what are the Wilfs to do?
+With one meaningless game remaining this season, what are the Vikings' owners to do?

 The popular debate this week will revolve around whether Zimmer should be fired immediately, or after the conclusion of the season.